stagehacks/FADER_X/README.md

 # Accessing Configuration Web App

-#### Configuring your FADER_8 device is done through your web browser.
+#### Configuring your FADER_X device is done through your web browser.
 Navigate to the IP Address of the FADER_X device in your browser to access the connfiguration web app.
 The default factory IP for the app is `192.168.1.130`.
 You will likely need to set your computer to a compatible Static address, such as `192.168.1.120` with subnet `255.255.255.0`.

 &nbsp;